 An Adjoint to Rule Them All

-If you’ve made it this far congratulations, but you’re probably more confused than before.
-Because, honestly, the adjoint method, as it stands now, seems pointless.
-So, to avoid any pitchforks, let’s make it meaningful.
-Let’s start again from the integral formulation of the neural ODE and differentiate it with respect to the weights.
-We get:
+If you've made it this far, congratulations, but I imagine you're more confused than before.
+Because, in fact, the adjoint method as it stands seems quite useless.
+So, to avoid lynching, let’s give all this some meaning.
+Let's start again from the formulation of the loss.
+The basics of mathematics tell us that whatever we do on the right, we must also do on the left, and everything will continue to hold.
+So, we differentiate both sides with respect to time:

-allows us to retrace our states in reverse.
-So once again we use the neural network to predict the state, but instead of going:
+retraces our states backward.
+So we use the neural network again to predict the state, but instead of proceeding as

 we go in reverse: